baraklagziel/baraklagziel/README.md

 ### Hi there 👋

-💻 I'm a Full-Stack developer
+💻 I'm a Software Engineer

 🌐 I make apps for Web browsers